JBisquick/recipes/README.md

 # odin-recipes
 A list of recipes can be found on the project homepage.
 The list of recipes includes links to different pages with different recipes.
-Web pages have been created by using HTML.
+Web pages have been created by using HTML and CSS.
 The purpose of this project was to assist in learning how to use HTML, Git, and GitHub.